-- Some multifocal toric patients will never be fully comfortable functioning under low levels of illumination, such as driving at night.
-If this happens, you may want to discuss with your Eye Care Professional having additional contact lenses prescribed so that both eyes are corrected for distance when sharp distance binocular vision is required. - Some multifocal toric patients require supplemental spectacles to wear over the multifocal correction to provide the clearest vision for critical tasks.
+• Some multifocal patients require supplemental spectacles to wear over the multifocal correction to provide the clearest vision for critical tasks.
 You should discuss this with your Eye Care Professional.

-- It is important that you follow your Eye Care Professional's suggestions for adaptation to multifocal toric contact lens therapy.
-You should discuss any concerns that you may have during and after the adaptation period. - The decision to be fit with multifocal toric correction is most appropriately left to the Eye Care Professional in conjunction with you, after carefully considering and discussing your needs.
+• It is important that you follow your Eye Care Professional's suggestions for adaptation to multifocal contact lenses.
+You should discuss any concerns that you may have during and after the adaptation period.

+• The decision to be fit with multifocal correction is most appropriately left to the Eye Care Professional in conjunction with you, after carefully considering and discussing your needs.